Preventing Surgical Infections

 As rare as infections are in my practice, I would like to see it become even rarer.
 Here is how you can help yourself:

-- Keep your incision dry for five days after surgery.
+- Keep your incision dry for three days after surgery.
 Then, unless directed otherwise, you can get it wet in the shower and wash the incision with soap and water (even if there are steel pins present).
 Be gentle.
 Do not soak in a hot tub (lots of bacteria and other organisms in the warm, recirculated water).

 - The signs of an infection are swelling, redness, tenderness, and warmth.
 However, even normally healing incisions always have SOME swelling, redness, tenderness, and warmth, so read on and don't jump to conclusions.
 See the Incisions Home page for examples of what to look for.
 If you read the Incisions Home page and you think you have an infection (be sure to read the Incisions Home page first, because I will ask if you read it!), call me.
 The office is 925 0501, my beeper is 721-6718.